pmcf-percona/docs-home/docs/percona-for-mysql.md

 # Percona for MySQL

-Quickstart guides, help guides, reference lists, release notes, the latest downloads.
-We have everything you need to optimize your MySQL databases is right here.
+Quickstart guides, help guides, reference lists, release notes, and the latest downloads.
+We have everything you need to optimize your MySQL databases right here.

 [Select documentation](#percona-for-mysql-documentation){.md-button .md-button--primary} [What's new](#whats-new){.md-button}